 The Alkmazrh Fort is an excellent example of resisting the Portuguese and, because it belongs to a specific tribe, it’s still guarded by people from that tribe – a group of very nice young people who offered us a bottle of water and a tour of the fort.

-In all my travels, this was definitely a unique experience and one that’s at the top of my list of beautiful things I’ve experienced.
+The Musandam boat excursion was definitely one of my Best Travel Experiences.
 I loved going on a four-hour trip along the coast of the Ras Musandam Peninsula, inside a traditional Omani boat called Dhow.

-I did the tour in the morning, which started at around 11 a.m.
+I went on the tour in the morning, which started at around 11 a.m.
 The hotel minivan took me to the port.
 The trip included lots of tea, fruit, water, and biscuits.

 During the boat excursion, I had the time to enjoy the unique scenery of the Musandam Peninsula, the crystal-clear waters, lots of dolphins, birds, the fishing villages of Nadifi, Qanah, Maqlab, Sham, and Seebi – places you can only reach by boat.